 At the start of every adoption journey, prospective adoptive parents must consider how and when they will share their adoption story with their child.
 We will admit, this can feel a bit nerve-racking at first.
-What time is the “right” time to tell a child they are adopted?
-Is there a “wrong” time to talk about it?
+When should you tell a child they are adopted?
+Is there a “right” or “wrong” time to talk about it?
 If you are considering adoption or have recently adopted a baby, you may have some similar questions about starting this conversation at home.
 You may be wondering things like:

 - When is it okay to start talking about adoption with my child?

 - Should I start the conversation now, or wait until he/she can understand what adoption means?

 - How should I approach this conversation?
 What can I say to help my child understand?

 It is completely normal to feel a bit nervous about having the adoption conversation with your little one.
 However, the earlier you start talking about adoption in your home, the sooner your child starts hearing his or her adoption story, the more comfortable you and your child will be.
 Typically, the best approach to talking about adoption with your child is to be open and honest from the very beginning of your journey.